 4.- Top 3 lessons learned in Android Development/Architecture

 Throughout our years of experience developing Android applications, we have learned a lot and we have come across mistakes that are recurrent in mobile application development.
 Here are some examples of our learnings:

 - The paradigm shift with the introduction of ConstraintLayout: Until the advent of this type of layout, views were built by nesting LinearLayout inside LinearLayout, with some RelativeLayout or FrameLayout between them.
 This made the construction of views by the operating system really expensive, as well as the maintenance of the code by the developers, as the .xml files with these views were huge.
 ConstraintLayout changed this, as it allows to have a flat view hierarchy, where the positioning of the views is specified according to other views and their parent, which solves most of the problems mentioned above.

-A few months after Kotlin was announced as Google’s officially recommended language for Android app development, corroutines were released.
+A few months after Kotlin was announced as Google’s officially recommended language for Android app development, coroutines were released.

-Corrutines are a tool that helps us to solve the problem of working with asynchronous code in a sequential and non-blocking way in our application.
-In our experience we have found that the implementation of these corroutines in Android applications is not done correctly, as the concept of scope or the implications of launching a corroutine without associating it to the lifecycle of an Activity is not properly understood.
+Coroutines are a tool that helps us to solve the problem of working with asynchronous code in a sequential and non-blocking way in our application.
+In our experience, we have found that the implementation of these coroutines in Android applications is not done correctly, as the concept of the scope or the implications of launching a coroutine without associating it to the lifecycle of an Activity is not properly understood.

 - The misuse of ViewModels: